Edwards-R/understanding_docs/resolving-interpretations.md

 # Resolving Interpretations
-In each interpretation region, each concept version has a singular interpretation which is considered to the currently correct.
+In each interpretation region, each concept version has a singular interpretation which is considered to be currently correct.
 As a result, there are potentially multiple interpretations within any given region which are in nomenclatural divergence.
 Interpretations so far have only allowed the identification of different interpretations.
 Now they will be improved to allow for solving of nomenclatural divergence.

 ## Working examples
 To illustrate the first stages of this example, we will use a situation of two confused types: *Hylaeus annularis* and *Hylaeus dilatatus*: